The De Montfort School: History

 The previous schools, Simon de Montfort Middle School and Evesham High School had received "Good" ratings from Ofsted in March 2014 and September 2011 inspections.
 Evesham High School Sixth Form previously received a "Satisfactory" rating in its September 2011 Ofsted inspection report with the report specifying a "good capacity to improve".
 After the merger, however, GCSE results for the De Montfort School in the 2015 academic year fell well below the government standard for attainment with just 32% of students achieving the baseline 5 GCSEs at C-grade and above.
 The Department for Education ranks the school in the lowest 10% of schools in England at the primary level and lowest 30% at the secondary level, describing it as "well below national average".

 As of September 2019, The latest DfE performance tables show The De Montfort School in Evesham now sits within the top six schools out of 30 Worcestershire high schools.
 The school is now well within the ‘above average’ category of all schools and is the most improved school in Worcestershire and predicted to fall within the 5% of most improved schools.
 It also received a positive Progress 8.

 Previously a community school administered by Worcestershire County Council, in January 2021 The De Montfort School converted to academy status.
-The school is now sponsored by The Four Stones Multi Academy Trust.
+The school is now sponsored by The Four Stones Gateway Multi Academy Trust.